Castle Rock Entertainment: Relaunch

 In May 2020, Rob and Michelle Reiner signed a deal with Warner Bros.
 Television Studios, and on October 1 of that year, it relaunched the company.
-On October 19, 2021, the feature division company was revived with a $175 million film fund under which the studio will develop, produce and finance new movies for global audiences.
+On October 19, 2021, the feature division company was revived with a $175 million film fund under which the studio will develop, produce and finance new films for global audiences.
 Reiner will continue as Castle Rock CEO, with Michele Reiner and Matthew George serving as co-presidents.
 Castle Rock will produce films in a first-look deal with Warner Bros. on theatrical content, which has long been its home, in addition to their existing deal with Castle Rock television productions.
 In April 2022, Jonathan Fuhrman joined Castle Rock Entertainment as EVP and Head of Business Affairs.
 He will report to Rob and Michelle Reiner and Matthew George.

-Following an addition $170 million investment from Derrick Rossi, Reiner announced his intention to relaunch Castle Rock through two films, one a sequel to his This is Spinal Tap mockumentary, and the other Albert Brooks: Defending My Life documentary, shopping both films at the 2022 Cannes festival.
+Following an additional $170 million investment from Derrick Rossi, Reiner announced his intention to relaunch Castle Rock through two films: Spinal Tap II: The End Continues—a sequel to his This Is Spinal Tap mockumentary—and the Albert Brooks: Defending My Life documentary, having shopped both films at the 2022 Cannes festival.

 Ownership of the Castle Rock library

 Warner Bros. owns the copyrights and overall rights to most of the pre-2010 Castle Rock films and television shows, with a few notable exceptions.
-Metro-Goldwyn-Mayer (MGM) owns the worldwide home video rights (under license to Warner Bros.
-Home Entertainment since July 1, 2020) to most of the pre-1994 films by virtue of the purchase of the pre-1996 PolyGram Filmed Entertainment/Epic Productions library via Orion Pictures (which had included, in part, the Nelson Entertainment holdings) in 1999.
-Sony Pictures owns the distribution rights to A Few Good Men, In the Line of Fire, and North, whereas their television division owns the distribution rights to Seinfeld.
+Amazon MGM Studios under Metro-Goldwyn-Mayer (MGM) owns the worldwide home video rights (under license and currently distributed in physical home media by Warner Bros.
+Home Entertainment through Studio Distribution Services since July 1, 2020) to most of the pre-1994 films by virtue of the purchase of the pre-April 1996 PolyGram Filmed Entertainment/Epic Productions library via Orion Pictures (which had included, in part, the Nelson Entertainment holdings) in 1999.
+Sony Pictures owns the distribution rights to A Few Good Men, In the Line of Fire, and North, whereas its television division owns the distribution rights to Seinfeld and Thea.